A

 file. -

-Host the files In the
+Host the files: In the

 /.well-known/

-folder on your website, upload thesecurity.txt
+folder on your webserver, upload thesecurity.txt

 andpgp-publickey.txt